 microscopic exams...of every placenta from every delivery.
 In a 4 month period of 1994, 677 placentas were so

 examined, only 104 having been "doctor-ordered" (15%).
 At no financial charge to the patient,

-disposed of), 48 (8%) had unmistakable, unequivocal evidence of bacterial infection.
+disposed of), 48 (8%) had unmistakable, unequivocal evidence of chorioamnionitis.
 Maternal

 delivery which appeared to be normal (except that 18 failed to progress in labor on their

 own....
-9 having labor augmented and 9 have C-section).
-Therefore, 8 were entirely normal.
+9 having labor augmented and 9 having C-section).
+Therefore, the other 8 of those 26 were entirely normal.
 It

-had been previously presumed that placentas from nearly-normal-to-normal pregnancies were
+had been previously presumed that placentae from nearly-normal-to-normal pregnancies were

 was problematic because: (1) the abnormalities were often probably clinically trivial; (2)